URLhttps://learnscript.net/en/obs-python-scripting/scripts/

 The milliseconds parameter is the time interval in milliseconds at which the timer will be triggered, and accepts a value of integer type.

-The timer_remove function of the obspython module cannot remove the Script Timer corresponding to the instance method
+The timer_remove function cannot remove the Script Timer corresponding to the instance method

 If a Python function in a module is used as a callback target, timer_add and timer_remove will work correctly, and if an instance method of a Python class is used as a callback target, then timer_remove may fail and its corresponding Script Timer will not be removed.